When a Touring Family Says “No Thank You”

 Whether you use a CRM tool, Excel spreadsheet, or a simple notebook, keep contact information for these families in a list and put a strategy in place for them.
 Invite them to school festivals, open houses, and other events appropriate for their child’s age.

-They may have enrolled in another school but that doesn't mean they are happy there.
-Staying in touch with them means an email or invitation occasionally – avoid constant promotional offers and invitations.
+They may have enrolled in another school, but that doesn't mean they are happy there.
+Staying in touch means an occasional email or invitation – avoid constant promotional offers and invitations.
 Once every few months is a good frequency of contact that keeps your school on thier mind.